Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 Risk Management

-The Daicel Group regards climate change as a major risk in sustainable management, and we conduct risk assessment, formulate responses, and confirm implementation status as part of the Group's risk management system.
+The Daicel Group regards climate change as a major risk in sustainable management, and we conduct risk assessments, formulate responses, and confirm implementation status as part of the Group's risk management system.
 The Sustainable Management Committee conducts detailed examinations for key issues.

 Metrics and Targets

-Materiality | Metric | Target | Note |
+| Materiality | Metric | Target | Results (FY2025/3) |

-Respond to climate change | GHG emission reduction rate of our Group*1 | Scope 1 and 2 FY2031/3: 50% reduction (compared to FY2019/3) FY2024/3 result: 2.3% |
+| Respond to climate change | GHG emission reduction rate of our Group*1 | Scope 1 and 2 FY2031/3: 50% reduction (compared to FY2019/3) |

 |

-Provide environment-friendly materials and technology | Rate of recyclable raw materials*2 used in products | FY2031/3: 30% or more FY2024/3 result: 15.8% |
+| Provide environment-friendly materials and technology | Rate of recyclable raw materials*2 used in products | FY2031/3: 30% or more | 16.5% |

 |

-Contribute to the development of a circular society | Number of external proposals for resource recycling systems using natural materials | FY2026/3: 3 cases FY2024/3 result: 1 case |
+| Contribute to the development of a circular society | Number of external proposals for resource recycling systems using natural materials | FY2026/3: 3 cases | 1 case |

 The Group's Sustainable Management Policy includes the development of circular processes that coexist with the global environment.
-We will continue to discuss products and services that contribute to a low carbon economy, and consider setting better metrics and targets.
+We will continue to discuss products and services that contribute to a low carbon economy and consider setting better metrics and targets.